HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![project demo](/assets/article_images/hackillinois-2018-recap/demo.jpg "A group presents their contributions at the project expo")

 Watch out for registration for HackIllinois 2019 on our website at [hackillinois.org](https://hackillinois.org)!
-And if you're intested in getting involved as a sponsor or mentor, be sure to reach out to us at [contact@hackillinois.org].
+And if you're interested in getting involved as a sponsor or mentor, be sure to reach out to us at [contact@hackillinois.org].